ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

    + has `pyproject.toml` with `scm` setup and initilal 0.0.0 annotated tag on `dev` and `main` branches (see details in [Building Your Library](#building-your-library))
    + has `environment.yml` for environment setup
    + has `pytest` test suite
+   + has a `CHANGELOG.md` formatted in standard [way](https://common-changelog.org/) and has version that will be initial release.
+Here is a [sample](https://github.com/ACCESS-Cloud-Based-InSAR/s1_frame_enumerator/blob/dev/CHANGELOG.md).
 3. Create secrets for necessary action workflow calls in particular:
    + Github user token for `Build` and `Tag version` actions in the [Summary of Actions/Workflows](#summary-of-actionsworkflows) above
    + PyPI user token for distribution as in `Distribute to PyPI` action in the [Summary of Actions/Workflows](#summary-of-actionsworkflows) above